geoffmmorgan/jakku/readme.md

 1. `npm install`
 1. `npm run build`
-1. Navigate to the dist folder
+1. Navigate to the docs folder